Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+ - Hashmat Shadab Malik
- - Hanan Gani
+ - Shahina Kunhimon
  - admin
- - Mohammad Yaqub
+ - Salman Khan
+ - Fahad Shahbaz Khan

 # Author notes (optional)
 # author_notes: